GewelsJI/DGNet/lib_jittor/README.md

 2. Prepare the data:

-    + downloading testing dataset and move it into `./dataset/TestDataset/`, which can be found in [OneDrive](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/EXcBqW3Ses5HlYFeTAPlmiwBtPwXisbr53uIDGoM4h0UOg?e=d5tK9C).
+    + downloading the testing dataset and moving it into `./dataset/TestDataset/`, which can be found in [Google Drive](https://drive.google.com/file/d/1L4zo8Mml08Q2sDPnqT01Nqxx4wv6FMDa/view?usp=sharing).
-    + downloading training dataset and move it into `./dataset/TrainDataset/`, which can be found in [OneDrive](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/EUgtKNJSBYpElpgQzrIZLDEBmu9Stp5UL3P5HHkrHGXIyQ?e=5OgCok).
+    + downloading the training dataset and moving it into `./dataset/TrainDataset/`, which can be found in [Google Drive](https://drive.google.com/file/d/11-5bBnfVal03D74dtRlJUpuWfmVLc8x9/view?usp=sharing).
-    + downloading pretrained weights of Jittor implementation DGNet and DGNet-S and move it into `./lib_jittor/snapshot/`, which can be found in [OneDrive](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/EezZ9PWXpGZOkEIieYBA5esBsITit1pKkUjdntvUGut_Dw?e=Y20PrV).
+    + downloading the pretrained weights of DGNet and DGNet-S and moving it into `./lib_pytorch/snapshot/`, which can be found in [Google Drive](https://drive.google.com/file/d/1Sy6cGDYGQVFnTxTGvmJu5QP7spAai6cT/view?usp=sharing).
     + preparing the EfficientNet-B1/B4 weights on ImageNet (refer to [here](https://github.com/GewelsJI/DGNet/blob/00e4d2b54667eb71f734f60d46fffe47fbf2725e/lib/utils.py#L556)).

 3. Training Configuration: